z-Transform#

 3. Find the constants: Use algebraic techniques, such as equating coefficients or substituting specific values of \(z\), to solve for the constants (or coefficients in the numerators) in the simpler fractions.

-The case of first-oder terms is the simplest and most fundamental:
+The case of first-oder terms is the simplest and most fundamental, that is, we have

 \[r_k = (1- p_k z^{-1}) H(z)|_{z = p_k}\]